signalfx/integrations/pops/README.md

 POPS emits metrics about itself using the `SF_METRICS_STATSENDPOINT` and `SF_METRICS_AUTH_TOKEN`.

-For documentation of the metrics emitted by pops, [click here](./docs).

 ### LICENSE

 This integration is released under the Apache 2.0 license.
 See [LICENSE](./LICENSE) for more details.